128technology/monitoring-server/README.md

 ```

 ### Configure Monitoring Agent Output ###
+This section contains a snippet of the monitoring agent configuration.
+For full details on the monitoring agent configuration, please visit the [128T Documentation Site](https://docs.128technology.com/docs/plugin_monitoring_agent/).

 Any 128T Monitoring Agent that connects to this monitoring server will need a configuration file for the kafka output.
 Please put the following contents in `/var/lib/128t-monitoring/outputs/kafka.conf` on these system:
 ```
 [[outputs.kafka]]